Freedom of press of the reactionary ruling classes

 But the vicious war in Algeria, marked by bloody atrocities committed on all sides, had been grinding on for nearly seven years.
 Terrorist attacks in Paris and other French cities had claimed dozens of lives of police, provoking what Interior Minister Roger Frey called la juste colère – the just anger – of the police.
 They vented that anger on the evening of October 17.
 About 30,000 Muslims – from among some 200,000 Algerians, ostensibly French citizens, living in and around Paris – descended upon the boulevards of central Paris from three different directions.
 The demonstration of men, women and children was called by the FLN to protest an 8:30 p.m. curfew imposed only on Muslims.

 The demonstrators were met by about 7,000 police and members of special Republican Security companies, armed with heavy truncheons or guns.
 They let loose on the demonstrators in, among other places, Saint Germain-des-Prés, the Opéra, the Place de la Concorde, the Champs Elysée, around the Place de l’Étoile and, on the edges of the city, at the Rond Point de la Defense beyond Neuilly.

-My news agency friend counted at least 30 corpses of demonstrators in several piles outside his office near the city center, into which he had pulled some Algerians to get them away from rampaging police.
-Another correspondent reported seeing police backing unarmed Algerians into corners on sidestreets and clubbing them at will.
+My news agency friend counted at least 30 corpses of demonstrators in several piles outside his office near the city centre, into which he had pulled some Algerians to get them away from rampaging police.
+Another correspondent reported seeing police backing unarmed Algerians into corners on side streets and clubbing them at will.
 Later eyewitness reports recounted stranglings by police and the drowning of Algerians in the Seine, from which bodies would be recovered downstream for weeks to come.

 The official version